9 Fun Stress Relieving Activities For When You Are Down

 By that same token, it is important to understand your boundaries.
 When you are buried deep in your work, taking on additional tasks can significantly increase unneeded stress.

-I personally have struggled to say no before to the detriment of my well being.
+I personally have struggled to say no to the detriment of my well being.

-As I'm sure you are realizing, it is important that you look out for yourself first, because no one else will.
+As I'm sure you are realizing, it is important that you look out for yourself.

 I love this quote by Bruce Lee.